deviantony/docker-elk/extensions/fleet/README.md

 ## Usage

-> **Note**
-> Elastic Agent does not retry failed connections to Kibana upon the initial enrollment phase.
-Therefore, Kibana must be
-> fully started before this extension can be run.

 To include Fleet Server in the stack, run Docker Compose from the root of the repository with an additional command line argument referencing the `fleet-compose.yml` file: